subuu/IR2022_FinalProject_24/README.md

-## Sentiment and Emotional Analysis of Indian Union Budget 2022-23 on Social Media
+## :smile:Sentiment and Emotional Analysis of Indian Union Budget 2022-23 on Social Media:disappointed:

-## README
+## README :clipboard:

 * FILES USED IN PROJECT
   * CSV FILES